yaswanthteja/Complete_CPP/02.LanguageBasics/MiscOperators.md

 ## 7. Pointer `*`

+* A **pointer** is a variable that stores the **memory address** of another variable.
+* Instead of holding a value directly, it “points” to where the value is stored in memory.
 * **Purpose:** Declare a pointer or dereference it (access value at address).
 * **Why useful:** Direct memory access and dynamic data structures.